dikshagupta3094/Git_Demo/README.md

 # Git_Demo
-# Learning Git and github from shradha Kahapara
+# Learning Git and github from shradha didi